EM51641/Trading-oil-sensitivity-/README.md

 # Trading-oil-sensitivity-
-Trading oil sensitivity using a mean reverting process.
+On this project, we try trading oil sensitivity by treating a signal as a mean reverting process.

 An algorithm that works on the QuantConnect platform is attached to the repository.
 This algorithm uses a statistical arbitrage strategy mentioned in the paper: